isomerpages/moe-spectrasec/_why-spectra/An Excellent Skills–based Education.md

 ---
 ##### **A Seamless Vocational Education Pathway**

-<p align="justify">Spectra offers a dual-certification programme: our students will complete and graduate with a&nbsp;<b>GCE ‘N’ Levels certificate</b>&nbsp;and an&nbsp;<b>ITE Skills Subject certificate</b>.
+<p align="justify">Spectra offers a dual-certification programme: our students will complete and graduate with a&nbsp;<b>Singapore-Cambridge Secondary Education Certificate (SEC)</b>&nbsp;and an&nbsp;<b>ITE Skills Subject Certificate (ISSC)</b>.
 The ITE Skills Subject provides hands-on vocational education in an authentic learning environment for our students.</p>

 ![](/images/customised%20pathway.png)